 (a) In the event of any dispute arising under this Agreement or with respect to compliance with the Marketing Strategy, Trading and Risk Policy, or Fuel Strategy, the Parties shall refer such dispute to their respective senior managers and a representative of each Party’s senior management shall thereafter attempt to resolve such dispute through good faith negotiation during a period not to exceed fifteen days.

 (b) Any dispute between the Parties arising from or with respect to this Agreement which is not resolved pursuant to the procedures of Section 20(a) shall be submitted to binding arbitration upon the request of either Party.
 A copy of any such request shall be in writing and served on the other Party and shall specify the issue or issues in dispute and summarize the complaining Party’s claim with respect thereto.
 The dispute shall be resolved in accordance with the Commercial Arbitration Rules of the American Arbitration Association (“AAA”), as modified herein, or such other rules as are mutually agreed upon by the Parties.
-All arbitration shall be conducted in Washington, D.C., unless the Parties otherwise agree.
+[Our preference is to have three arbitrators (one selected by each of the Parties (who may be interested or disinterested) and the final arbitrator to be selected by those two] All arbitration shall be conducted in a mutually agreeable forum.
 The arbitration tribunal shall consist of a single arbitrator, who shall be disinterested in the subject matter of the dispute, have appropriate qualifications and experience with respect to arbitration of business disputes, and possess relevant industry experience.
 The arbitrator shall be selected from the Energy Panel maintained by the AAA and shall be selected pursuant to AAA Rules.
 Any arbitration shall be completed as soon as possible, but in any event no later than ninety (90) days after the appointment of the arbitrator, unless the Parties agree otherwise.
 Any interim or final award shall be rendered by confidential written decision with an explanation of the basis of the decision.
 The arbitrator’s award must be consistent with the terms and provisions of this Agreement, and the arbitrator shall not have any authority to award extra-contractual or other damages excluded by this Agreement.
 Judgment upon the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.

 (c) Each Party to a dispute subject to this Section shall bear its own costs and attorneys’ fees, and shall share equally with the other Party the costs of the arbitrator and any hearing expenses in connection with any arbitration.